AI Automation/Accounting

 A technical team might try to connect Google Drive to OpenAI's Whisper API via a tool like Make.com.
 This works for transcription, but then they hit a wall.
 Extracting structured data like `{"vendor": "Home Depot", "amount": 123.50}` requires another LLM call with complex prompting and validation logic.
 This approach is brittle and expensive in a per-operation model, and it frequently breaks on edge cases.

-We set up a dedicated endpoint where users can upload audio files (m4a, mp3, wav) from their phones.
-The files are stored temporarily on AWS S3.
-An AWS Lambda function triggers on new uploads and calls an audio processing API to transcribe the audio to text.
-This transcription step is optimized for financial terms and completes in under 3 seconds for a 30-second audio clip.
-We use Python with the Boto3 library to manage the S3 and Lambda interactions.
+The core technical architecture would involve setting up a dedicated endpoint where users could securely upload audio files (such as m4a, mp3, wav) from their devices.
+These files would be stored temporarily on AWS S3.
+An AWS Lambda function would be configured to trigger upon new uploads, initiating a call to an audio processing API for transcription to text.
+Optimizing this transcription step for financial terminology would be a key focus to ensure accuracy.
+Syntora utilizes Python with the Boto3 library to manage interactions between S3 and Lambda.

-The transcribed text is sent to the Claude API.
-We use an engineered prompt that instructs the model to act as an accountant and extract specific fields: vendor, total amount, transaction date, and expense category.
-We implement Pydantic for data validation, ensuring the amount is always a float and the date is in ISO 8601 format.
-If validation fails, the entry is flagged for manual review.
-This extraction and validation step takes about 4 seconds.
+The transcribed text would then be sent to the Claude API.
+We would craft an engineered prompt designed to instruct the model to act as an accountant, focusing on extracting specific fields: vendor, total amount, transaction date, and expense category.
+We have built document processing pipelines using Claude API for financial documents, and a similar pattern applies here for accurate expense data extraction.
+Pydantic would be implemented for robust data validation, ensuring, for example, that the amount is always a float and the date conforms to ISO 8601 format.
+Entries failing validation would be flagged for manual review, allowing for human oversight.

-Once the data is structured and validated, a Python script using the httpx library posts it to the client's accounting software API, such as QuickBooks or Xero.
-We handle authentication using secure secrets management in AWS.
-The system creates a new expense entry, attaches the original transcription as a note, and archives the audio file.
-We log every step using structlog to a Supabase database table, providing a full audit trail for all 500+ monthly reports.
+Once the data is structured and validated, a Python script, potentially using the httpx library, would post this data to the client's accounting software API, such as QuickBooks or Xero.
+Authentication would be handled through secure secrets management within AWS.
+The system would create a new expense entry, attach the original transcription as a note for auditability, and archive the audio file.
+For full transparency and auditability, every step of the process would be logged using structlog to a Supabase database table, providing a comprehensive audit trail.

 From audio upload to a confirmed entry in your accounting software in under 10 seconds.
 Eliminate the 4-6 minute delay of manual data entry for every single expense.